jupyter-book/jupyter-book/docs/start/overview.md

 └── page1.ipynb
 ```

+You can boostrap a JupyterBook project with template files by using the command `jb create <directory name>`.

-We'll cover each briefly below, and you can find more information about them
+We'll cover these files briefly below, and you can find more information about them
 elsewhere in this documentation.

 ### Book configuration (`_config.yml`)